 How many units do you want to produce, how much can you spend on your products and how much can you pay your sourcing agent?
 It is best not to set a 100% fixed budget, but a range, as unexpected costs can always occur.

 As mentioned before, there are different types of sourcing agents.

 Each type has its pros and cons.
 Decide whether you prefer to work with a single agent, a larger sourcing company or a full service sourcing & logistics company.

 Now that you know what you need and what kind of sourcing agent you want to work with, you can start your research.

-But don’t just google and use the first result that pops up.
-Rather use platforms where you can read different independent reviews from other sellers, such as Sermondo.
+But don’t just Google and use the first result that pops up.
+On platforms like Sermondo you can get a great overview with all the info you need.

-Now get offers from the sourcing agents you already included in your pre-selection.
+Now get offers from the sourcing agents you already included in your selection.

 The offer should include the price for each service you want to use, the pricing structure and how the price is calculated.